ucsd-ml-arts/generative-text-joseph/README.md

 ## Results

 The goal of this project is to seed Bobby Darin lyrics with our own phrase or word.
 The results are reasonable since parameters were tweaked to avoid incongruent words.
-Using modern words does not impact much of the lyrics generated or if it does, one cannot tell.
+Using modern words does not impact much of the lyrics generated and if it does, one cannot tell.

 Seed word: iphones